 Unfortunately not.
 Our earliest drop off is 8am and our latest pickup is 5:00 PM.
 There is a fee charged for late pickups.

 We keep all our camper-to-counselor ratios below 10:1.
 Depending on the age range, it may be as low as 5:1.
 A large portion of our counselors are high school upperclassmen or college students.
 Our camp has a director, who is often a teacher or involved in education.
 We appoint our most experienced counselors as head counselors, who are in charge of coordinating the junior counselors and keeping the counselors on schedule.

 All of our counselors are CPR/AED/First Aid certified.
 They also complete state police background checks and federal child abuse clearances each year.
 Before the camp season begins, our counselors attend an orientation that covers mandated reporting, bullying awareness and management, and child safety.

 How can I get in contact with a counselor in case of emergency?

 The camp director has a cell phone that is on their person at all times during camp hours.
 These phone numbers are distributed at the beginning of the camp season.
 In addition, we have the central office contact and the Parks and Recreation director.

 Are the field trips included in the regular fee?

 Yes, they are!
-Each camp goes on at least 3 field trips over the course of the summer.
+Our camp will go on at least 7 field trips over the course of the summer.
 On field trip days, we provide transportation from camp to the trip and back again.
-Due to the young age of our pioneer campers, we do not leave our camp site for any trips.

 We provide a summer camp where all kids can find activities that they love.
 We want to have an environment where campers can learn new things, while feeling safe and successful.